amfaller/COMS-W4115/P03_CodeGen/README.md

 And the effects of these value updates can be seen by running `./sample` _without_ rebuilding SampleClient.cpp.

-Alternatively, Docker can be used to execute this pipeline automatically:
-1. `docker build -t my-app .`
-2. `docker run --rm my-app`

 ## Considerations
 Any time a new entry is added to an NVP file, a corresponding XML query must be added to the C++ file which pulls in this value.
 This will require a rebuild of the C++ source code.